photos-network/developers.photos.network/docs/addons/api.md

 These views need to inherit from `core.webserver.request.RequestView` and provide the properties `url` and `name`.

-With an additional `requires_auth` property can be defined if the resource can be reached without authentication.
+An additional `requires_auth` property can be defined, indicating if the resource needs authentication.

 | Property        | Required | Description                          |
 | -----------     | :--------: | ---------------------------------- |